chenyuankun0/Hands-with-AI/README.md

 After you correctly install and download things, you can simply use command line to go to the directory and type 'flask run' or 'python app.py', and you can start to play with this demo~

 ## About me
-I'm a beginner to python coding, so the code in this repo may be very messy.
+I'm a graduated student and a beginner to python coding, so the code in this repo may be very messy.
 I would be grateful if someone could give me some advice about how to improve the code writing.
 Thanks~